Faro145/bird_spotting/README.md

 ![Schema](Project Draft.png)

 As shown in the ERD, the app models a many-to-many relationship between Bird entities and Location entities using the Sightings table.
-This is due to the fact that that many bird species can be present in many locations. .
+This is due to the fact that that many bird species can be present in many locations.
+In addition, any bird sepcies or location can have many sightings.
+Conversely, one sighting can only have one bird species and one location.

+# Author
+Ross Farquhar

 # Dependencies
 This is a Flask application that requires Python3 as well as pip3 and a virtual environment.
 Perform the following sudo commands: